ovh/docs/pages/bare_metal_cloud/dedicated_servers/veeam-enterprise-server-backup-realisation/guide.en-sg.md

 - [Veeam Backup & Replication installed and registered](/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/veeam_veeam_backup_replication)

 > [!warning]
-> This guide presupposes that you have followed the steps detailed in our first guuide [Preparing a Bare Metal Server backup with Veeam Enterprise](/pages/bare_metal_cloud/dedicated_servers/veeam-enterprise-server-backup-preparation).
+> This guide presupposes that you have followed the steps detailed in our first guide [Preparing a Bare Metal Server backup with Veeam Enterprise](/pages/bare_metal_cloud/dedicated_servers/veeam-enterprise-server-backup-preparation).

 ## Instructions